-For purposes of determining alimony payments to report on tax returns, the Internet Revenue Service provides some fairly specific breakdowns on what is and is not considered alimony support by the IRS.
+For purposes of determining alimony payments to report on tax returns, the Internal Revenue Service provides some fairly specific breakdowns on what is and is not considered alimony support by the IRS.
 Child support, for example, is not considered alimony, while payments that cover expenses for a home that you own in joint capacity with your ex-spouse could be considered alimony.

 Other payments the IRS lists as not included in alimony calculations include use of your property by the other person, even if that use comes with a value or payments to keep up your own property in some situations.
 Noncash settlements and payments that are considered to be part of your ex’s “community income” are also not included as alimony.